IntroToCode/RecipesCodemates10/breakfast/readme.md

 ## Equipment needed:
 Saucepan
-Non-stick sauté pan
+Non-stick sauté pan (if you only have a sticky pan, when finished, fill it with water and leave in your sink for you roommate to clean)
-Bowls to hold ingredients
+Bowls to hold ingredients (make sure the bowls don't have holes in them or they won't work)

 ## Steps for preparation:
 1. Heat the refried beans in a large saucepan according to recipe instructions.